Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Introduction

 More generally, when $\Theta$ is not a singleton set (i.e., the null hypothesis is composite), in principle we can still construct a p-value of the form~\eqref{eqn:pval} as long as we are able to sample a set of copies $\Xt^{(1)},\dots,\Xt^{(M)}$ of $X$ so that $X,\Xt^{(1)},\dots,\Xt^{(M)}$ are \emph{exchangeable} under the null.
 We emphasize that this exchangeability property continues to enable the analyst to use any desired test statistic $T(X)$, as the validity of the p-value is unaffected.
 Of course, to achieve high power, we should aim to choose a function $T(X)$ that is likely to be large under the alternative hypothesis.
 Note that we absorb everything that is not $X$ into the definition of the function $T$, e.g., for testing conditional independence $X\independent Y \giv Z$ as in Problem Domain~\ref{ex:cit}, $T$ can depend arbitrarily on $Y$ and $Z$ as well (since, after conditioning on $Y$ and $Z$, they are treated as fixed and nonrandom).

-To summarize, we have seen that\begin{quote}The problem of GoF testing with arbitrary test statistics can be reduced to one of sampling copies of $X$ that are exchangeable under the null.\end{quote} These copies $\Xt^{(1)},\dots,\Xt^{(M)}$ then act as a ``control group'' for the real data $X$, and we can compare the real statistic $T(X)$ against the ``control group'' values $T(\Xt^{(m)})$ to test the null.
+To summarize, we have seen that These copies $\Xt^{(1)},\dots,\Xt^{(M)}$ then act as a ``control group'' for the real data $X$, and we can compare the real statistic $T(X)$ against the ``control group'' values $T(\Xt^{(m)})$ to test the null.
 Of course, aside from the setting of a simple null, sampling exchangeable copies is not necessarily a straightforward task.
 In particular, in order to have power, we must ensure our null-exchangeable copies do not remain exchangeable under the alternative; for instance sampling $\Xt^{(1)}=\cdots=\Xt^{(M)}=X$ trivially satisfies the exchangeability property under the null, but also under any alternative, and hence clearly equation~\eqref{eqn:pval} produces a useless $p$-value of 1 with probability 1 (for any choice of $T$).

 One way to sample exchangeable copies when $\Theta$ is composite is by conditioning on a sufficient statistic $S(X)$ for $\theta$, since then by definition the conditional distribution $X\giv S(X)$ does not depend on $\theta$.
 By drawing the copies $\Xt^{(m)}$ from this conditional distribution, we achieve exchangeability of $X,\Xt^{(1)},\dots,\Xt^{(M)}$ (more concretely, $X$ and its copies are i.i.d.~conditional on $S(X)$).
 This approach is known as \emph{co-sufficient sampling} (CSS) \citep{stephens2012goodness}.
 However, this approach is viable in only a limited range of settings.
 In particular, many null models do not admit a compact (in an information-theoretic sense) sufficient statistic, meaning any sufficient statistic for the null model will remain sufficient for many alternative models as well.
 In such cases, which we term \emph{degenerate}, CSS testing runs into the problem described at the end of the preceding paragraph---the copies $\Xt^{(m)}$ will still be exchangeable with $X$ under the alternative, resulting in a powerless test.
 This situation arises quite often, and we will give a number of common examples shortly in Section~\ref{sec:applications}.